bennetdev/pokerstatistics/README.md

 # Step 2:
 Select the mode
-Mode 1 generates a file where one game is one row
+Mode 1 generates a file where one game is one row.
 Mode 2 generates a file where one player is one row

 # Step 3: